 - African penguins will have outdoor access to their habitat and may be visible.

-- Penguin Encounters are available all year round.
+- Penguin Encounters are available year round.

 - Red-crested pochards, fulvous whistling ducks, and marbled teals will remain in the African Aviary, all other birds are inside and non-viewable during the winter season.
-Guests can see the birds from outside the African Aviary, as guests are not currently allowed inside due to the threat of Avian Influenza.

 - The Chimpanzee Forest will remain open and guests will see chimps, colobus monkeys, red-ruffed and ring-tailed lemurs, red-tailed guenon, and Panamanian golden frogs indoors.
-Several chimp groups will rotate through the indoor chimp habitat, so baby chimpanzees Maisie, Lola & Violet will be regularly viewable but may not be out all day.
+Several chimp groups will rotate through the indoor chimp habitat, so young chimpanzees Maisie, Lola & Violet will be regularly viewable but may not be out all day.

 - The Giraffe House will remain open and giraffe and okapi can be viewed indoors.
 Due to potential heat loss in the building, if the temperature drops too low, the building may need to be closed early.